aukilabs/posemesh/core/compute-node/README.md

 - `LOG_FORMAT` (default `json`) — set to `text` for pretty console logs.
 - `ENABLE_NOOP` (default `false`) — when true the binary registers noop runners.
 - `NOOP_SLEEP_SECS` (default `5`) — noop runner sleep duration.

+Relay control timing is fixed in v1 rather than exposed as more environment
+variables: a 10-second HTTP timeout, jittered retry delays from 250 milliseconds through 5 seconds, a 30-second reservation retry budget, and a 15-second authority-deadline safety margin.
+Startup also rejects configurations whose direct advertised-route count plus requested relay count could exceed the 16-route reference limit.
+At most three of those routes may be circuits.

+### Robot relay readiness and shutdown

+`disabled` never creates a relay booking.
+When P2P serving is enabled in this mode, operators must supply explicit listen and advertised direct routes and accept that an immutable direct-only reference cannot be repaired if the route is private, stale, blackholed, or later becomes unreachable.

+`auto` always books a relay fallback.
+With a configured direct advertised route, task polling may begin before the relay is ready, but immutable dataset registration still waits for at least one eligible confirmed relay.
+Without a direct route, task polling also waits for the first confirmation. `always` gates both task polling and registration on a confirmation even when direct routes are configured.

+`AUKI_P2P_RELAY_COUNT` is desired redundancy, not a quorum.
+One confirmed child is usable when two or three were requested; queued, recovering, or replacement siblings continue in the background without changing booking mode.
+Zero confirmed eligible children blocks relay-backed registration.
+Each immutable reference snapshots its explicit direct routes plus the confirmed, dataset-limit-eligible relay routes available at that commit.
+A child confirmed later appears only in future references, and a reassigned route is not retrofitted into an old reference.

+Graceful Robot shutdown stops new dataset registrations first while keeping the shared endpoint token, booking authority, and still-authorized reservations alive through the greatest outstanding `available_until` and the existing 15-minute limit for an already-open transfer attempt.
+It then exact-owner deletes the parent booking.
+Forced process termination or an unrecoverable coordinator failure cannot provide that drain and may break already-published immutable references; the replacement process has a new Peer ID and does not recover those references.

+Relay policy and credentials remain host-only.
+The coordinator uses the peer-bound Robot machine JWT for DMS booking calls and a separate endpoint P2P token for end-to-end authentication.
+Neither the runner nor `TaskCtx` receives machine, booking, relay, or P2P credentials, and relay count does not alter the ordinary runner `MAX_CONCURRENCY` setting.

 ## Hello runner entrypoints